 - Burial teams will not be attending but will backfill as soon as the family have left.

-- Pallbearers are to be organised prior to arrival and communicated to the cemetery to allow us to plan and accommodate pallbearer requirements.
+- Pallbearers are to be organised prior to arrival and communicated to the cemetery on the spreadsheet (provided to funeral directors) to allow us to plan and accommodate pallbearer requirements.
 The preference for lowering devices or sticks and straps will need to be specified.

 - In the event no lowering option is specified, a lowering device will be the provided option.

 - For those attending where there are not enough people to carry and lower, the cemetery burial team will carry and lower.

 - If the cemetery burial team are carrying and lowering, ‘attendees must remain at distance and will need to wait until the cemetery burial team have moved away before moving to graveside.

 For family and whānau who are not able to attend burials, what is council doing to ensure each burial is carefully managed to ensure loved ones are buried in the correct location?